ricardomm7/leaflink/docs/sprintC/us024/01.requirements-engineering/Readme.md

 * **AC2:** The new date must be after that the previous date.
 * **AC3:** The postponement action should update the toDoEntry’s progressStatus to “Postponed”.
 * **AC4:** The system should notify the team assigned to the task about the postponement.
-* **AC5:** AC5: The system should check for the availability of the team and resources for the new date.
+* **AC5:** The system should check for the availability of the team and resources for the new date.
+* **AC6:** The system should generate a new agendaEntry with the new date and the Progress as "PLANNED".

 ### 1.4.
 Found out Dependencies

+* US21: Adding a new toDoEntry in task List
-* US22: Adding a new toDoEntry in the Agenda
+* US22: Adding a new agendaEntry in the Agenda
-* US23: Assigning a team to an toDoEntry in the Agenda.
+* US23: Assigning a team to an agendaEntry in the Agenda.

 ### 1.5 Input and Output Data